 The Sebright Arms show also earned the band their first live review, from Louder Than War, who described the event as follows: “in front of a packed room of grinning appreciative people it requires noting just how marvellous this band are and how this band with the synths and laptop have made this music lark look very ******* easy”.

-Also in attendance was Thomas Görnert, CEO of one of the biggest Alternative/Gothic music festivals in the world, Wave Gotik Treffen.
+Also in attendance was Thomas Görnert, co-founder of one of the biggest Alternative/Gothic music festivals in the world, Wave Gotik Treffen.
 Having flown from Germany to attend the concert, Görnert booked Empathy Test to perform at the 2015 event, directly after their performance.

 On 22nd September 2014, an instrumental version of new track Here is the Place previewed as the soundtrack to a video entitled The Next Generation Asks World Leaders at UN: Why Not Act on Climate Change?.
 The short film was produced by Al Gore’s Climate Reality Project and was shown in a presentation at the United Nations.